JRCSTU/CO2MPAS-TA/doc/glossary.rst

         circuit using a heat-exchanger, heating storage system or other methods for directing engine waste-heat to the gearbox.
         Gearbox mounting and other passive systems (encapsulation) should not be considered.
-In case the vehicle is equipped with the described gear box thermal management system, set it to 1; otherwise, set it to 0.
+In case the vehicle is equipped with the described gearbox thermal management system, set it to 1; otherwise, set it to 0.
         The default is 0.